Nerwyn/service-call-tile-feature/README.md

 The `value_attribute` field is to set which entity attribute the feature should use for it's value, if not the default entity state.
 For sliders this field is used to determine the it's default value on render.
 For selectors this field is used for determining which option is currently selected.
 For spinboxes, this field is used to determine which attribute to decrement or increment.

-`value_attribute` can also be used to include the feature value in service call data by setting a field in the data object to `'{{ VALUE }}'`, such as for sliders.
+`value_attribute` can also be used to include the feature value in service call data by setting a field in the data object to `'{{ value }}'`, such as for sliders.
 If the attribute which you wish to use is an array, you can also further include the index at the end of the attribute name in brackets (like `hs_color[0]`).

 Some additional logic is applied for certain `value_attribute` values: